Jake McCarthy Player Props: Diamondbacks vs. Dodgers

-On Friday, Jake McCarthy (coming off going 0-for-3) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
-First pitch is at 10:10 PM ET.
+Jake McCarthy -- 0-for-4 in his last game -- will be in action for the Arizona Diamondbacks against the Los Angeles Dodgers, with Clayton Kershaw on the hill, on April 1 at 9:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Dodgers.
+He had a hitless performance in his previous game (0-for-4) against the Dodgers.

 Jake McCarthy Game Info & Props vs. the Dodgers